-PILE DRIVING (AND ALL OTHER VIBRATORY CONSTRUCTION EQUIPMENT) NOISE IMPACTS DURING CONSTRUCTION
+PILE DRIVING NOISE IMPACTS DURING CONSTRUCTION

 During construction, pile driving would be conducted to install foundation piles for the proposed aerial guideway.
-Although other vibratory construction equipment would also be used for the project, the anticipated noise levels from this equipment would not exceed the noise levels from pile driving.
-As a result, Table 5.3-3 focuses on the anticipated pile driving noise impacts generated by the proposed changes to the approved project during construction.
+Table 5.3-3 summarizes the anticipated pile driving noise impacts generated by the proposed changes to the approved project during construction.
 The table indicates the number of impacts under the following conditions: